Easy chicken satay with zucchini noodles, mushrooms and an addictive peanut sauce is a crave-worthy one-pot 30-minute healthy dinner!

 I’ve also tried out carrots and cucumber (like with my spicy pork fried rice) and next I want to make sweet potato fries with spiralized sweet potatoes.
 Such a fun tool!

 And this easy chicken satay with zoodles is a great way to get started if you’re new to spiralizing.
-The zucchini is spiralized, mixed into the saute pan and coated with a creamy peanut sauce that is utterly addictive.
+The zucchini is spiralized, mixed into the skillet with the chicken and coated with a creamy peanut sauce that is utterly addictive.

-You’ll want to make more so you can put it on everything!
+You’ll want to make more of the sauce so you can put it on oh, everything!

 - You can do half regular noodles (cooked separately) and half zucchini noodles if your crowd is slow to convert to zoodles as a substitute.